hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 2.41 million USD <br/>
 **Funders:** Government Of Malaysia

-The goal of this project is to develop integrated sustainable waste management solutions for islands in Malaysia and implement them on 3 islands - Redang and Perhentian in Terengganu state and Besar in Johor state.
+The aim of this project is to develop integrated sustainable waste management solutions for islands in Malaysia and implement them on 3 islands (Redang and Perhentian in Terengganu state and Besar in Johor state).
-This includes:
+The goals are to:
-* completing assessments of current waste generation patterns and waste management practices, and current impacts of waste on environmental and social wellbeing
+* complete assessments of current waste generation patterns and waste management practices, and current impacts of waste on environmental and social wellbeing
-* implementation of effective waste management systems on 3 islands by building infrastructure and using suitable technologies
+* implement effective waste management systems on 3 islands by building infrastructure and procuring necessary machinery
-* conducting upskilling programmes on waste management and sustainable community-led tourism practices for local communities and service providers
+* conduct upskilling programmes on waste management and sustainable community-led tourism practices for local communities and service providers

 By the end of 2021, the assessment for Besar was in progress, while the assessments for Redang and Perhentian were due to start once the Letter of Agreement had been signed by the Terengganu State Secretary Office.

+**Conclusion:** If the project is successful, a similar 3 step approach could be replicated on other islands with a developed tourism sector in Malaysia and other ASEAN countries.

-**SDG 11 "Sustainable cities and communities":**
+**SDG 11 "Sustainable cities and communities":** Implementing effective waste management systems on small islands will allow local communities to be more sustainable.

-**SDG 14 "Life below water":**
+**SDG 14 "Life below water":** Targeting small islands with developed tourism sectors will significantly reduce marine plastic pollution originating from there.